-What is the difference between interior and exterior waterproofing?
+What's the difference between interior and exterior waterproofing?

 We provide both interior and exterior waterproofing solutions.
 Be aware that some companies only employ an interior solution, regardless of the actual problem.
 These aren’t true waterproofing companies.
 They may try and steer you towards a solution that they are selling rather than a solution that is best for you and your home.

-The Only Reasons To Use Interior Waterproofing
+Reasons To Use Interior Waterproofing.

 It is best used on concrete or structurally sound walls.